Julian22222/PRACTICE/Next_and_NestJS/1README_NEXT.md

 const id = process.env.GOOGLE_CLIENT_ID;

 //❗ These are never exposed to the browser unless you manually pass them down.

+This is intended for server-only code:

+✅ Server Components
+✅ Route Handlers
+✅ Server Actions
+✅ Other server-side code
+❌ Client Components/browser
 ```

 2. Client side variables (and server side.
 Available on both)